The panel will provide expert, independent, academic, cultural, and community advice to the research programme.

 In 2017 Phylesha was the recipient of the 2017 Sun Pix Pacific Peoples Awards for Community Leadership, in 2019 she received a Queen’s honour “Member of the New Zealand Order of Merit” for services to Pacific and LGBTQI+ Communities.

 Dr Katie Bruce

-Dr Katie Bruce, former Manager of Child Participation at the Office of the Children’s Commissioner, where she worked to ensure that children and young people’s voices are heard by those making decisions.
+Dr Katie Bruce is a member of and Chief Advisor to the Independent Panel; she is the former Acting Director of Strategy, Rights and Advice at the Office of the Children’s Commissioner, where she worked to ensure that children and young people’s voices are heard by those making decisions and their rights upheld.
 Katie previously worked in the community sector where she was CE of Volunteering New Zealand and, before that, Executive Director of JustSpeak, a charity that works to empower young people to have a voice and create change in the justice sector.